daveta/analytics/cosmos_db_changes.md

 ## TTL (Stretch)
 This is something that Vishwac is interested in, Cosmos supports aging out data.
 We would most likely want more expressive SDK primitives across all languages (ie, attributes).
 ## Permissions
-We will employ a single resource key for all users.
+We will employ a single resource key for all users to perform read/write storage operations.
 ## Multi-tenancy considerations
 We are using Multiple Users <=>Single Collection model.
 Customers can deploy different models if they so desire.